Zowe-Java-SDK/ZosShell/README.md

-    count datasets                - return dataset count in current pwd dataset cp | copy <arg> arg>          - where arg can be ".", "*", member, dataset or dataset(member) download <arg>                - download arg to local c:\ZosShell\pwd where arg is member or sequential dataset end                           - end session closes shell UI window files                         - list all files under local pwd drive value save <arg>                    - save arg where arg is a file name from files command to the current pwd
+    count datasets                - return dataset count in current pwd dataset cp | copy <arg> arg>          - where arg can be ".", "*", member, dataset or dataset(member) download <arg>                - download arg to local c:\ZosShell\pwd where arg is member or sequential dataset mvs arg                       - execute a mvs command where agr is a command string within double quotes end                           - end session closes shell UI window files                         - list all files under local pwd drive value save <arg>                    - save arg where arg is a file name from files command to the current pwd